These terms were last revised at 1st of March 2020

 (a) for the term of the Agreement, by logging into the Website;

-(b) on request to the Supplier at any time during the term of the Agreement and for a period of three months following expiration or termination of the Agreement.
+(b) on request to the Supplier at any time during the term of the Agreement and for a period of one month following expiration or termination of the Agreement.

 8.1.
 All Intellectual Property in: